openhab/openhab-docs/configuration/items.md

 -=unknown
 ```

-Next we define two items.
+Next we define two Items.
 One showing the raw value as it is provided from our sensor and one with transformed value.

 ```xtend